MongoDB Indexing: createIndex() & dropIndex()

 Output:

-• The output returns a document which just shows that there are 2 indexes in the collection which is the _id field, and the other is the Employee id field.
+The output returns a document which shows that there are two indexes in the collection: the _id field and the Employeeid field.
 The :1 indicates that the field values in the index are created in ascending order.

-• The dropIndex method takes the required Field values which needs to be removed from the Index.
+The dropIndex method takes the required field values which need to be removed from the index.

 Output:

-1. The nIndexesWas: 3 indicates the number of Field values which were there in the indexes before the command was run.
-Remember that each collection has the _id field which also counts as a Field value to the index.
+1. The nIndexesWas: 3 indicates the number of field values in the indexes before the command was run.
+Each collection has the _id field, which also counts as a field value.

 2. The ok: 1 output specifies that the operation was successful, and the “Employeeid” field is removed from the index.